Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal > is an executable file that converts a number from base 10 to base 16.
 - The number in base 10 is stored in the environment variable DECIMAL

+101-rot13 > is an executable file that encodes and decodes text using the rot13 encryption.
+Assume ASCII.